markoa/hb-feed/README.md

     lein ring server

-The application is running on Heroku.
+The application is deployed to Heroku.
 Relevant configuration is in `Procfile` and `system.properties.`

 ## License